DLT-Solutions/openshift-sonatype-nexus-iq/README.md

 # Sonatype IQ Server on OpenShift

-In order to operate this you'll need a license.
+In order to operate this you'll need an OpenShift cluster with Persistent Volumes and a license for Sonatype Nexus IQ Server.
 Contact [Fierce Software](https://fiercesw.com/request-a-demo) for a trial license.

 ## Deployment - Via OC CLI